 MIC 109: Microeconomics - 3 Credit Hours

-The module introduces Microeconomics, an area of economics that is concerned with the concepts of individual businesses or industries, individual products and individual consumers.
-Students will delve into the theories and concepts foundational to the individual areas of economic activity, like price dynamics, market structure, and operations of firms, etc. Students will gain a broad understanding of the impact of individual government policies on businesses and society.
+This module introduces Microeconomics, a branch of economics focused on the behavior of individual businesses, industries, products, and consumers.
+Students will learn about foundational theories and concepts related to key areas of economic activity, such as price dynamics, market structure, and firm operations.
+They will also attain a broad understanding of the impact of government policies on businesses and society.

 STA 202: Statistics and Applied Probability - 3 Credit Hours